dreamineering/business-administration/docs/journey/demo.md

 :::

 ::: warning
-By configuration the ability to create data entries has been restricted in order to keep the integrity of Demo intact with walkthrough introduction.
+By intention, the ability to create data entries has been restricted to keep the integrity of introduction workflows intact.
 :::

 ::: warning Troubleshoot Signing In